Can you believe it’s been 10 years since I wrote my very first ?

 I recently started working for an Xponential.
 Xponential is Australia’s leading fundraising and philanthropy consultancy.
 They specialize in assisting not-for-profit organizations to grow their fundraising income so they can have a greater impact on changing the world.
 I love working here, and giving back where I can.

-I could also see myself in a career providing management if I needed to go down that path.
+I could also see myself in a career providing social media management if I needed to go down that path.

 I would love to finish my latest book.
 It’s a fiction novel based on traumatic true-life events pre the 2020s that saw massive weight loss and the birth of Explore With Erin.
 Divorce is the worst, but it can be a new sparkly beginning if you dismiss all the lies.

 The latest vision I’ve been working on is creating Turkey multi-day tours for single ladies, or families who have no idea what to see and how to get around in Turkey.
 With the help of my Turkish partner I have such great Turkiye that I want to share it.
 In my opinion, it’s such a stunning country that does not get enough attention and I want to show it to you all.
 Stay tuned for this release date.
 Our first tour will most likely be September 2023. in

 Other than this being a I’ve been to a lot of places. is all I ever want to be.
 I adore my job.
 I never get sick of working on it and with 2022 halfway through I’m starting to see a new increase in love for re-emerging that I hope people feel they can come to my blog and glean all the information they need.
 After all,

 When will we see you on the road again?

 Despite a pandemic, I did manage 12 flights last year in Australia.

 The rest of the year I have plans for Malaysia, Thailand, and possibly one of my favorites, Bali.

 is back in full swing and I am here for it!